said1210UW/Amazon-Review-Sentiment-Analysis-/README.md

 The goal of this project is to explore logistic regression and feature engineering with sklearn.

-In this notebook, we will use product review data from Amazon.com to predict whether the sentiments about a product (from its reviews) are positive or negative.
+We will use product review data from Amazon.com to predict whether the sentiments about a product (from its reviews) are positive or negative.
 Specifically, we will:

 - Use Pandas DataFrames to perform feature engineering
 - Train a logistic regression model to predict the sentiment of product reviews